 “Property” shall mean the property legally described in Exhibit A and all easements and rights appurtenant thereto.

 “Rules” shall mean and refer to any rules and regulations adopted by the Association.

+“Shoreline Property” shall mean the real property owned by the Master Association, which property is located between the Master Association lakes and the border of the Lakeview Lots.

 “Terms and Conditions” shall mean any one or all of the terms, covenants, rights, obligations, and restrictions set forth in the Governing Documents.

-“Underdrain System” shall mean the ground water drain system and associated access manholes residing within and under platted private property drainage, utility, and roadway easements within the Neighborhood.
+“Underdrain System” shall mean the ground water drain system and associated access manholes residing within and under platted private property drainage, utility, and road easements within the Neighborhood.

 ARTICLE 2